CrowdStrike/ansible_collection_falcon/README.md

 ### Why V4?

-As many of you are aware, we have been using version 3 of the CrowdStrike Ansible Collection for our Falcon sensor deployments.
-While this has been effective, we believe that upgrading to version 4 will provide us with numerous advantages that align well with our ongoing automation and cybersecurity strategies.
-By extending the power of the FalconPY SDK, version 4 will be instrumental in interacting with and automating the Falcon platform.
+As many of you are aware, we have been using Version 3 of the CrowdStrike Ansible Collection for our Falcon sensor deployments.
+While this has been effective, we believe that upgrading to Version 4 will provide us with numerous advantages that align well with our ongoing automation and cybersecurity strategies.
+By extending the power of the FalconPY SDK, Version 4 will be instrumental in interacting with and automating the Falcon platform.

 ### How To Upgrade